project-queuify/queuify/README.md

 - Options (For each queue)
    1. [**Worker Type**] _Sandbox / Embedded / Hybrid_ (takes priority over above concurrency)
    2. [**Max concurrency**] _default 0_ (takes priority over above concurrency)
+        1. Beware that max concurrency is effective on worker level as of now.
+That means if we have it set at 2, but we have three workers; The final concurrency for that queue would be 6!
    3. [**Batch concurrency**] (takes priority over above concurrency)
    4. [**Run Batch in parallel**] (takes priority over above)
    5. [**Max execution time**] (takes priority over above)